-The graffiti in the porch may pre-date the establishment of the preceptory at Thornton and may be related to earlier links between the worshipers at Hartburn and the Crusades, possibly relating to local people that travelled to join the third Crusade.
+The graffiti on the porch seats may may also be related to links between worshipers at Hartburn and the Crusades, possibly relating to local people that travelled to join the third Crusade.
 A call to arms, which precipitated the crusades, was issued by Pope Urban II in a sermon in 1095, where he said: "Let those who for long were brigands now become soldiers of Christ.
 Let those who once fought against their brothers and blood relatives fight lawfully against barbarians.
 Let those who until now have been mercenaries for a few coins achieve eternal rewards" (Bennett, page 1).
-Are the crosses in St Andrew's porch related to local men who responded to that call?
+Are the crosses in porch seat related to local men who responded to that call?
 Certainly, the border region was not short of the 'brigands' to which Urban was referring.
-If this is the case, the crosses are most likely have been related to the third crusade, initiated following the loss of Jerusalem and the 'true cross' to Saladin at the battle of

-Hattin on 4th July 1187.
-Pope Urban III was said to have dropped down dead in shock at the news of Saladin's victory and in response "hundreds across Latin Christendom rushed to take the Cross - to pledge themselves to a crusade.
-Amongst their number was Richard 'the Lionheart', duke of Aquitaine and heir to the throne of England (1157-1199), who risked the ire of his father, Henry II, in taking the vow without permission.
+If this is the case, the crosses are most likely have been related to the third crusade, initiated following the loss of Jerusalem and the 'true cross' to Saladin at the battle of Hattin on 4th July 1187, but this is problematic in relation to the theory that the porch dates to after 1200, when Temple Thornton was established.
+Pope Urban III was said to have dropped down dead in shock at the news of Saladin's victory and in response "hundreds" across Latin Christendom rushed to take the Cross - to pledge themselves to a crusade.
+Amongst their number was Richard 'the Lionheart', duke of Aquitaine and heir to the throne of England (1157- 1199), who risked the ire of his father, Henry II, in taking the vow without permission.
 Tens of thousands more joined them in response to a call for a crusade by the new pope, Gregory VIII, and the efforts of his preachers at mass cross-taking ceremonies...this was not an expedition confined to kings and magnates; familial bands, knightly neighbours, artisans, and common folk - men and women - from across Europe responded in their tens of thousands to the call to recover Jerusalem" (Bennett).
 Were crusaders from Hartburn amongst these tens of thousands and are these crosses in some way related to that event?
 Baldwin of Forde (Archbishop of Canterbury who died supporting Richard on the third crusade in Tyre on 19th November 1190) circulated pamphlets in 1189 containing his sermon on the holy cross where he described the cross as a "military banner, trophy of victory, and a sign of triumph" (ibid, p34) and joining the crusade was referred to as 'taking the cross'.
 Crusader Alan de Lille in 1189 stated: "Therefore indeed the soldiers of Christ sign themselves with the sign of the cross on the body, sign on the heart, sign externally by the image, sign internally by penance".
 Were the crosses in the porch external signs as referred to here?
 The third crusade was particularly focussed on the symbol of the cross following loss of the 'true cross' at Hattin.
 The crosses may therefore be crusader marks, rather than templar marks - carved either before embarking to fight in the Holy Land or on return from there.
 Crusading became a 'family tradition' and many crusaders embarked in company with friends and family, raising historic echoes of the 'pals' regiments in WWI.
-Were the 5 crosses in the porch the marks of a group of 'pals' embarking on or returning from the Holy Land?
+Were the crosses in the porch the marks of a group of 'pals' embarking on or returning from the Holy Land?